 Exercise tends to be a highly commercialized, highly argued area of expertise.
 Trends come in, stick around for a few months, and then are simultaneously stored into the back pocket of society.
 A lot of people also are using vitamin c serum for face to keep their body healthy.
 And many more use eco slim to reduce the flabs of fat that their stomachs have.
 There was the ab chair, the ab belt, the crunching craze, to yoga or not to yoga, and so on and so forth.
 Not to mention the perfect pushup, perfect pull-up, perfect this and perfect that.
 But what are the best exercises that an individual searching for eternal health and wellness should do?
-Let’s get back to basics; lifting should be done the way Grok did it way back when, check askhealthnews.com/ to learn more on how to keep yourself healthy.
-Here are my Top 5 movements:
+Let’s get back to basics; lifting should be done the way Grok did it way back.
+Here are my Top 5 movements in my workouts:

 1. Snatch/Overhead Squat

 The snatch is regarded as one of the premium movements to test an athletes strength.
 It combines explosiveness with brute strength with stability all in a single movement.
 However, it can be highly technical.
 It is a whole body and multi-joint movement, attempt with caution.
 Anytime you have weights over your head, you are going to be really working your shoulder stabilizers.

 2. Kettle Bell Swings

 Similar to the snatch, the kettle bell swing is a very hip explosive movement.
 Along with being an explosive movement, the kettle bell swing is an incredible leg and core workout.
 When performed correctly, the swing can really strengthen your hamstring which is very important in avoiding injuries.